 The campaign was born out of pure frustration.
 At the time we had been struggling to sell our straws wholesale to cafes despite experimenting with different approaches and price points.
 Cafes either weren’t interested in straying from the plastic straw norm, or they couldn’t justify the cost - the perceived barriers to entry for cafes was too high.
-So we thought to each other, what if we were to remove the barriers to entry entirely?
-And so, we did.
+So we thought: what if we were to remove the barriers to entry entirely?
+And so we did.

 Within the ethical fashion community, there's a big question that we ask which is 'who made my clothes?'.
 In the scope of Kappi, who made your reusables?
 Can you tell us a bit about them?

 All of our products are designed here in Australia by us and then made at carefully vetted manufacturers in China.
 We work with them very closely from inception to final product design with quality and sustainability as one of our highest priorities.
 We spent a significant amount of time looking into having our products manufactured in Australia, however, the production costs and MOQs were far too high for a fledgling company to remain competitive for long.